wpengda/wpengda.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year Industrial-Organizational Psychology PhD student at [OWL Lab](https://workforce.rice.edu/) in [Rice University](https://psychology.rice.edu/graduate/industrial-organizational-psychology), advised by [Prof. Fred Oswald](https://profiles.rice.edu/faculty/fred-oswald).
-Prior to this, I get my Psychology, BS and Computer Science, BA dual degree with high distinction from [University of Minnesota, Twin Cities](https://twin-cities.umn.edu/), where I had the privilege of working with [Prof. Richard Landers](https://cla.umn.edu/about/directory/profile/lande065), [Prof. Deniz Ones](https://cla.umn.edu/about/directory/profile/onesx001), and [Prof. Gail Ferguson](https://icd.umn.edu/gail-ferguson).
+I am a second-year Industrial-Organizational Psychology Ph.D. student at [OWL Lab](https://workforce.rice.edu/) in [Rice University](https://psychology.rice.edu/graduate/industrial-organizational-psychology), advised by [Prof. Fred Oswald](https://profiles.rice.edu/faculty/fred-oswald).
+Prior to this, I get my Psychology, B.S. and Computer Science, B.A. dual degree with high distinction from [University of Minnesota, Twin Cities](https://twin-cities.umn.edu/), where I had the privilege of working with [Prof. Richard Landers](https://cla.umn.edu/about/directory/profile/lande065), [Prof. Deniz Ones](https://cla.umn.edu/about/directory/profile/onesx001), and [Prof. Gail Ferguson](https://icd.umn.edu/gail-ferguson).

 My primary research interests are centered around leveraging innovative technologies to enhance psychometric assessments and employee selection; I am also interest in advancing open science through the adoption of novel methodologies.
 My aim is to become an expert in quantitative analysis, with a keen focus on harnessing machine learning to elevate the accuracy and fairness of psychological measurement and selection systems.

-As a PhD student, I am always excited to collaborate with other researchers and explore new fields.
+I am always excited to collaborate with other researchers and explore new fields.
 Do not hesitate to contact me if you are interested!

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->